FAQ

 What is a Fixed Rate Pool?

 A Fixed Rate Pool is a pool that has a maturity date (term horizon) containing a single type of asset.
 Users can supply or borrow assets from these pools once they put their collateral on the Variable Rate Pool.
-Each new deposit generates an increase in the liquidity for that specific Fixed Rate Pool, reducing its utilization rate and its fixed interest rate for new loans as a consequence.
+Each new deposit generates an increase in the liquidity for that specific Fixed Rate Pool, reducing its utilization rate and fixed interest rate for new loans as a consequence.

 How to borrow an asset?